kill9zombie/elixir_dojo/DOJO.md

     iex> "hello"
     "hello"

+With Elixir's Ruby influence comes the amazing String module.
+Try some of the String functions in iex (remember you can tab complete).
+If you want help, just do `h String.<function name>`, for example:

+    iex> h String.upcase

 Pattern matching
 ----------------

+Pattern matching is everywhere in Elixir.
+You've already seen some in our receive block while waiting for messages.

 The `=` operator in Elixir is a bit different to what we're used to.
 Try to think of it as an equality test, for example: